ahmed-zaid638/Twitter/Notes.md

 - usecallback dependency array dependent on the body of the function
 - session is used for sign in , not for  register
 - if you want to fetch data from the backend just start url with api and you dont have to sepicify the full path (/api/anything)
+- any file exist in api folder consider backend  other than this is Front end
+- when using tailwind with form , the input field will not have border
+- we submit we can select its elements by it name filed  , and use the value of the name
+- the value of file input is the path of selected file
+- API key , API environment variable
 -

 ========= Mindset ===========
 - Catching rendering errors with an error boundary